 Approval for the Parent PLUS loan is loan specific.
 It is possible to be approved for one loan and denied at a later date for a new loan.
 Denied parents still have two options to obtain the Parent PLUS Loan:

-Steps to be taken by the endorser (these must be completed electronically; paper addenda will not be accepted):
+The steps below are to be taken by the parent endorser.
+These steps must be completed electronically and in a single session; paper addenda will not be accepted.

 Usually done in three equal amounts at the beginning of each semester/quarter and sent directly to the university.
-A federal origination fee may be deducted from the proceeds.
+A federal loan fee may be deducted from the proceeds.

-PLUS loan repayment normally begins within 60 calendar days after the loan has been fully disbursed.
-In certain circumstances, parents may elect to repay the loan on a graduated repayment schedule, making interest-only payments (minimum is based on term of the loan, but at least $50 per month) for a portion of the repayment term.
+Federal Direct Parent PLUS loan repayment normally begins within 60 calendar days after the loan has been fully disbursed.
+In certain circumstances, parents may elect to repay the loan on a graduated repayment schedule, making interest-only payments (the minimum is based on the term of the loan and must be at least $50 per month) for a portion of the repayment term.